 The evidence for immunotherapy in atopic eczema and asthma is limited.
 A number of research studies are currently looking at oral immunotherapy for food allergies.

-Patients with certain allergies may be considered for IT:
+Patients with certain allergies may be considered for Immunotherapy (IT):

 1. Life-threatening reactions to wasp or bee stings